DCC-EX/dcc-ex.github.io/docs/ex-fastclock/connect-existing.rst

 * Uncomment the following line near the end of the file
   //  EXFastClock::create(0x55);
   0x55 (decimal 85) is the default address but needs to match that in the FastClock code (see below).
-* Using Dupont connectors connect SDA/SCL/Gnd on the clock to SDA/SCL/Gnd on the |CommandStation-EX|
+* Using Dupont connectors connect SDA/SCL/Gnd on the clock to SDA/SCL/Gnd on the |EX-CS|
 * Include the following code in your Fastlock code:

   Near the top of the sketch: